axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/reference-template-functions/_index.md

     $(template $<dynamic-template-name>)
     $(template $<dynamic-template-name> '<optional-fallback-template>')

 *Description:* This template function looks up the \<template-name\> in the configuration and uses that to format its result.
 The referenced template can be static or dynamic.
-For static templates, {{% productparam "abbrev" %}} resolves the template when it starts, or when the configuration is reloaded.
+For static templates, {{% param "product.abbrev" %}} resolves the template when it starts, or when the configuration is reloaded.
 For dynamic templates, the results are resolved runtime (for dynamic templates, the template name contains at least one '$' character).
 For example, the name of the template to be invoked can be extracted from the message, or from a name-value pair set using the [`add-contextual-data()`]({{< relref "/docs/chapter-enrich-data/data-enrichment-add-contextual-data/_index.md" >}}) feature.

 For dynamic templates, you can set an optional second template.
 This second template will be the results of the template function if resolving the dynamic template fails for some reason.
 For example: